Baltimore's Port Is Rebuilding Its Bridge. It Cannot Rebuild Its Workforce.

-Maryland, United States Executive Recruitment
+Maryland, the United States Executive Search

 Standard recruitment fails in Maryland because many mandates are not “general management” searches.
 They are credentialed, regulated, and network-driven, with candidate supply compressed into a few corridors.